A Journey of Truth, Transformation, and Self-Discovery

 – Spiritual awareness

 Expressive writing helps us heal repressed emotions in a safe environment.
-Dr. John Sarno advised his patients not to repress their emotions especially anger, because tension and unexpressed emotions could cause back pain, literally.
+Dr. John Sarno advised his patients not to repress their emotions especially anger.
+He affirmed tension and unexpressed emotions could cause back pain.

 Word of caution: